BadIdeaFactory/corporate/documents/operating.md

 If nobody is willing to take on a role, Corporate Overlords are encouraged to send regular announcements to The Hive through the loudest and most obnoxious mechanism at their disposal until the role is filled.

+If an elected member goes into hibernation or decides to step down, a Fire Sale Election is to be held as described in Section 5.

 ---------------------------------------------------------------------
 SECTION 3: 🤔🤔🤔 Projects 🤔🤔🤔